Native but Endangered

 When we planted the first 207 cultivated aronia bushes in the United States, becoming the first aronia berry farm in the United States, our plan wasn’t to change the superfood landscape.
 It was simply to return to farming.

 Unfortunately, for many living on family-sized acreages, the options available to returning and beginning farmers were limited.
 Then, one day in 1994 at a food conference in New Orleans, Vaughn stumbled across one of those “exotic juice” beverages.
 In addition to acai and goji, the drink featured a berry he had never heard of: aronia.

 “The aronia berry is a native North American fruit, but we import it from Poland.”

 The men at the booth, not unlike the one we manned during Expo West some twenty years later, were still staring at Vaughn while he made sense of the facts in front of him.
 If the aronia berry was a native fruit, why in the world were they importing it?

 Sometimes, when you take the road less traveled, you’re better for it.

 But we had found our fruit.
-We have always been willing to take the road less traveled; you may have read our homestead stands at the fork of a dirt and gravel one [hyperlink to first blog].
+We have always been willing to take the road less traveled; you may have read our homestead stands at the fork of a dirt and gravel one.
 Still, even we were nearly laughed off the farm when we started growing this previously “erroneous” berry.
 What happened next, though, proved Robert Frost’s old adage correct: sometimes, when you take the road less traveled, you’re better for it.